coderefinery/git-intro/content/sharing.md

 :::::{exercise} Exercise: Turn your project to a Git repo and share it (25 min)

-1. Create a new directory with one or few files in it.
+1. Create a new directory called **myproject** with one or few files in it.
    This represents our own project.
 It is not yet a Git repository.
 2. Turn this directory into a Git repository.
 3. Share this repository on GitHub.